 Improperly disposed e-waste is becoming more and more hazardous, especially as the sheer volume of our e-waste increases.

-Recycling old electronics also allows the parts inside to be reused.
-This can save a lot of energy and reduce the need for mining of new raw resources.
+Recycling old electronics allows the expensive electronic parts inside to be reused.
+This can save a lot of energy and reduce the need for mining of new raw resources, or manufacturing new parts.

-Learn more about recycling your old electronics by doing a Google search for “recycle electronics” and your city or area name.
+You can find electronic recycling programs in your local area by doing a Google search for “recycle electronics” and your city or area name.

 4. Maintain your Electronics